Geometric Neural Network based on Phase Space for BCI-EEG decoding

 \section{Results using Coherence as feature}

-In this section, we shift our focus to report results due to the use of Imaginary and Instantaneous coherence features as input.
+In this section, we report results using Imaginary and Instantaneous coherence features as input.
 Specifically, we aim to draw a comparison between the \method, showing both MDOP and optimized hyperparameter search, results and the non DL state-of-the-art pipelines (usually created for covariance but here applied on coherence).
 It's worth noting that, in the subsequent analysis, we abstain from comparing these results with the performance of state-of-the-art DL models, given that the employment of coherence-based features typically yields lower results across the board.
-Nevertheless, we find it particularly intriguing to present the outcomes achieved by \method in the context of coherence-based features since we observe that \method demonstrates a statistically significant improvement.
+Nevertheless, we find it particularly intriguing that both \method$_{OPT}$ and \method$_{MDOP}$ demonstrate a statistically significant improvement.
 This shows the potential and significance of \method in the broader landscape of signal processing and pattern recognition.
 We outline below the pipeline used for comparison with the coherence features-based approach:

 \begin{enumerate} \item \textbf{CohCSP+LDA}~\cite{lotte2010learning}, a combination of the Common spatial pattern (CSP) algorithm followed by a classification performed on a shrinkage Linear Discriminant Analysis (LDA). \item \textbf{Coh + TS + EN}~\cite{fucone:2022}, a Riemannian classification method in the tangent space using an Elastic Network as classifier. \item \textbf{CohFgMDM}~\cite{yger2016riemannian}, a Riemannian classification method by Minimum Distance to the Mean after having applied a geodesic filtering. \item \textbf{CohMDM}~\cite{barachant2010riemannian}, a Riemannian classification method by Minimum Distance to the Mean. \item \textbf{Coh + TS + SVM}~\cite{barachant2010riemannian}, a Riemannian classification method in the tangent space using a Support Vector Machine (SVM). \end{enumerate}